ExQDev/NukeEngine/README.md

 ## Building

+### Windows

+It is highly recommended to use Visual Studio 2019 (or up) with [vcpkg](https://github.com/Microsoft/vcpkg).
+We suggest to install all dependecies that are submodules via `vcpkg`, to avoid a lot of confilcts and asspain.
+Thus, you should install boost libaraies via `vcpkg`.
+You can install now whole library, just subs, like `boost-thread` and others.
+If some dependencies could not be resolved, `Visual Studio` will automatically suggest to install it via `vcpkg`.
+In other cases, generate dependency projects as told in their READMEs and chack links to them in solution.
+Whih dependecies are higly recommended to install via vcpkg?:
+* assimp
+* glfw
+* glm
+* lua
+* freeglut
+* glew
+Unfortunately, bgfx, bimg and bx are not avaliable via vcpkg, and you need to build them with your own.
+Just initialize submodules, then generate Visual Studio projects for them.
+Also, you can fix broken links to them on NukeEngine solution, if this happened.
+So, try to build it!

+> Note: It woulb be better to clone NukeEngine Editor nearby NukeEngine root directory.

+> The best hierarchy scheme for solution:
++ [NE]
+  + [NukeEngine] (repo)
+    + .... (files)
+  + [NukeEngine-Editor] (repo)
+    + .... (files)

+### Linux
 The build system, used by project, is `qmake`, so you can just use Qt Creator to build it, or even simple qmake, if you have qt tools.

 If you see next errors: